DAVhg/davhg.github.io/README.md

-# My Terminal Resume 💻
+# 32888444d Resume 💻
-Terminal Resume is a very basic terminal emulator using HTML, CSS and JavaScript to display resume in terminal.<br>
+The resume is a very basic terminal emulator using HTML, CSS and JavaScript to display resume in terminal.<br>

 ### Features
 - Customized commands to display various resume sections